Louis Antoine de Saint-Just: Arrest of the Dantonists

-The ongoing political combat—bloody enough since at least the time of the arrest of the Girondins to be known as the Reign of Terror— spread inexorably.
+The ongoing political combat—bloody enough since at least the time of the arrest of the Girondins to be known as the Reign of Terror—spread inexorably.
 After the Hébertists fell, attention turned on the Indulgents, starting with Fabre d'Églantine and Robespierre's once-close friend Georges Danton.
 Danton was among the most vocal of the moderates who opposed the Committee.
 He was especially opposed to Saint Just’s fanaticism and "extravagant" use of violence.
 On 30 March the two committees decided to arrest Danton and the Indulgents after Saint-Just became uncharacteristically angry.
 On 31 March Saint-Just publicly attacked both.
 In the Convention criticism was voiced against the arrests, which Robespierre silenced with "...whoever trembles at this moment is guilty."

-Danton’s criticism of the Terror won him some support, but a financial scandal involving the French East India Company provided a "convenient pretext" for his downfall.
+Danton’s criticism of the Terror won him some support, but a financial scandal involving the French East India Company provided a pretext for his downfall.
 Robespierre again sent Saint-Just to the Convention to deliver a Committee report (31 March 1794) in which he announced the arrest of Danton and "the last partisans of royalism".
 In addition to charges of corruption related to the trading company, Saint-Just accused Danton of conspiring to restore the monarchy.
 He denounced him as a "bad citizen", a "false friend", and a "wicked man".
 Danton continued to demand the right to call witnesses.
 Saint-Just went to the Convention and told them that the prisoners were fomenting insurrection against the court.
-After a tumultuous show-trial, Fabre, Desmoulins, and other top supporters of Danton went to the scaffold with their leader on 16 Germinal (5 April 1794).
+After a tumultuous trial, described by some as a show-trial, Fabre, Desmoulins, and other top supporters of Danton went to the scaffold with their leader on 16 Germinal (5 April 1794).
 In his report, Saint-Just had promised that this would be a "final cleansing" of the Republic's enemies.
 However, there is evidence to suggest that Saint-Just was becoming uneasy about the progressions of these events.
 He privately wrote that “The Revolution is frozen; all principles are weakened."

 The violent removal of the Hébertists and Dantonists provided only a mirage of stability.
 Their deaths caused deep resentment in the Convention, and their absence only made it more difficult for the Jacobins to influence the dangerously unpredictable masses of sans-culottes.
 The elimination of popular demagogues and the consequent loss of support in the streets would prove disastrous for Saint-Just, Robespierre, and other Jacobins during the events of Thermidor.